Convertigo Builder is building the next generation product including one of the most powerful Front End Low code builder on the market.

 You can write your own actions by using the ‘CustomAction’ action component.
 This action will behave exactly like the other actions in the chain for the processing flow, but will have 2 differences:

-The action can be programmed in TypeScript.
+The action can be coded in TypeScript.
 For this, double-click on the action and edit the code between the comments :

 Data binding Modes